"To beat a hacker, you need to think like one!" - EC-Council

 - Attempt without Official Training: In order to be considered for the EC-Council certification exam without attending official training, you must:

 - Have two or more years of documented information security experience

-- Submit completed CEH Exam Eligibility Form including verification from employer
+- Submit completed CEH Exam Eligibility Form including employer verification

-Browse the top-reviewed training programs, accredited degrees, certification boot camps and self-paced online courses matching the Certified Ethical Hacker certification and related career tracks.
+Browse the top-rated training programs and accredited degrees matching the Certified Ethical Hacker certification and related career tracks.

 Certified Ethical Hacker Salary

-Salaries for Certified Ethical Hackers and other EC-Council certified professionals:
+Average salaries for Certified Ethical Hackers and other high-paying security certifications: